 As the BBC writes: “In images that are both unsettling and strangely poignant, families pose with the dead, infants appear asleep, and consumptive young ladies elegantly recline, the disease not only taking their life but increasing their beauty.”
 History.com reminds us that for the Victorians ,“taking a photo of a dead body wasn’t creepy—it was comforting.”
 But add in murder, and the story of the mourning ritual takes on a grisly twist.

-Michael Smiley (Death and Nightingales), Kerr Logan (Alias Grace), Eileen O’Higgins (Brooklyn), Aidan O’Hare (The Wind that Shakes the Barley), and Mark Rendall (Versailles) star in “Dead Still,” a new Victorian era murder mystery series filmed in and around Dublin.
+Michael Smiley (Death and Nightingales), Kerr Logan (Alias Grace), Eileen O’Higgins (Brooklyn), Aidan O’Hare (The Wind that Shakes the Barley), and Mark Rendall (Versailles) star in “Dead Still,” a new Victorian era series blending murder mystery and drama with delightfully macabre humor.

 When the murders escalate, Detective Frederick Regan (O’Hare) of the Dublin Metropolitan Police suspects that Ireland may have its first serial murderer at large.
 As Blennerhasset becomes a possible suspect and his family is put in harm’s way, they must track down the serial killer before he strikes again.